poetmountain/MotionMachine/README.md

 ![platforms](https://img.shields.io/badge/platforms-iOS%20%7C%20tvOS-005AA5.svg)
 ![license](https://img.shields.io/badge/license-MIT-005AA5.svg)

-MotionMachine is a powerful yet elegant animation library for Swift.
+MotionMachine provides a modular, powerful, and generic platform for manipulating values, whether that be animating UI elements or interpolating property values in your own classes.
 It offers sensible default functionality that abstracts most of the hard work away, allowing you to focus on your work.
-But MotionMachine also makes it easy to dive in and modify for your own needs, whether that be custom motion classes, supporting custom value types, or new easing equations.
+While it is type-agnostic, MotionMachine does support most major UIKit types out of the box and provides syntactic sugar to easily manipulate them.
+But it's also easy to dive in and modify for your own needs, whether that be custom motion classes, supporting custom value types, or new easing equations.

-## Overview

-MotionMachine provides a modular, generic platform for manipulating values.
-Its animation engine was built from the ground up to support not just UIKit values, but property values of any class you want to manipulate.
-MotionMachine does support most major UIKit types out of the box and provides syntactic sugar to easily manipulate them.

 * Animation engine built from the ground up (not tied to Core Animation).
 * Motions can be grouped, sequenced, and nested in any arrangement and have reversing and repeating actions applied at any level.